synfig/synfig/README-CMake.md

 ### Auto building (portable)
 You can also build synfig-studio and run it without installation.
-To build change the directory to the project path (where the README is located) and start the build process with:
+To build change the directory to the project path (where README-CMake.md is located) and start the build process with:
 ```
 $ ./build-cmake.sh
 ```

 This can take some time.
-If the build was successful, you can run Synfig Studio directly with:
+If the build was successful, cd to _debug/out and after that you can run Synfig Studio directly with:
 ```
-$ ./run-cmake.sh
+$ ./run-portable.sh
 ```

 It is also passible to run the Synfig CLI program:
 ```
-$ ./run-cmake.sh "synfig [PARAMETERS]"
+$ ./run-portable.sh "synfig [PARAMETERS]"
 ```

 You can also create a bash session, where you can run the binary's directly:
 ```
-$ ./run-cmake.sh bash
+$ ./run-portable.sh bash
 ```

 Now you can type "synfig" or "synfigstudio" to run the build programs.
 It now behaves exactly as if Synfig Studio was installed to the system.